jbranchaud/captionss/README.md

 ## Why captionss?

-- While most existing solutions require JavaScript, captionss accomplishes this with a clean combination of CSS3 and HTML5.
+- Uses nothing more than CSS3 and HTML5, no JavaScript needed.
-- While most existing CSS solutions require a predefined image size to be hard-coded into the CSS, captionss automatically fits to any image and even adapts to images that are programmatically resized.
+- No need to specify image sizes ahead of time, even works with dynamically sized images.
-- captionss has a robust set of options and still remains simple to incorporate into a site.
+- Lots of caption styles can be achieved with the simplet set of options.

 ## Usage